ryotosaito/compro/README.md

 ```

 ### Using template file
-Before initialization `compro --init`, you may create a template file in the same directory.
+Before configuration `compro --conf`, you may create a template file in the same directory.
-If you decleare template file during initialization, all program files are copied from the template file.
+If you decleare template file during configuration, all program files are copied from the template file.

 ### Easy test and easy submit
 Example: test input for problem A is "1 2".